 - When to ask for help, so that it’s neither too soon nor too late, by planning your task in advance.

-- How to ask for help in a way that will maximize your learning and make you look better to your manager.
+- How to ask for help in a way that will maximize your learning.

 The wrong way to ask for help